duskjs/dusk/README.md

     "component": "ts-node node_modules/duskjs/lib/component/component.ts"
 }
 ```
-This are the commands that you can use for Dusk.
-This also includes the port where Dusk needs to run on locally.
-With the component object we give the name of the target to start with.
-The component will be the first building block for the application and will start from there when compiling the code to the project.
+Inside the package.json we added the commands that can be used for Dusk.
+Also we included the port where Dusk needs to run on locally.
+And as last with the component object we give the name of the target to start with.
+The component will be the first building block for the application and will start from there when compiling the code for the project.

 ##### Examples
 <hr>